Historical records suggest that sheep have been known on Arapawa Island in the Marlborough Sounds for at least 150 years.

 Their most common colouring is all black – with a depth of blackness which is particularly striking in the lambs – but Arapawas may often have white points, and on very rare occasions be pure white.
 (The black colour fades to brown as the animals mature.)
 The most strikingly coloured are those which are spotted with white over the whole body, and which are often referred to as ‘cocktail’ Arapawas.
 The photograph on the left, showing some Arapawa sheep in East Bay, Arapawa Island, was taken by Betty Rowe who was a champion of the Island’s feral sheep, pigs and goats.

 The fleece of the Arapawa is of Merino-like fineness and is of particularly high bulk which makes it of interest to textile manufacturers; it also makes excellent waterproof felts for head and footwear – see Arapawa Wool for more details.
 It has, as well, great insulating properties – important for a sheep in the wild.
 However, individual fleece weights are considerably less than those found in commercial wool breeds, although the natural tendency for the fleece to be shed, which occurs in most wild sheep, is not so marked under farm conditions.
-Feral sheep are also naturally more resistant to fly-strike, and at AgResearch Lincoln in Canterbury, research is currently underway to introduce this characteristic of the Arapawa into a new "no-fuss" sheep breed.
+Feral sheep are also naturally more resistant to fly-strike.

 Arapawa meat is fine-grained, sweet, lean, and with a special ‘gamey’ flavour much sought by restaurateurs.
 If you want to own some distinctively New Zealand sheep you could not do better than to run your own flock of Arapawas.